 Tell me a little bit about both.

 I transitioned to a new school so that I could work specifically with students with special needs.
 I’m at a middle school in Washington Heights.
-It’s a public school, a community school, and I’m teaching a STEM-based engineering kind of class to all the students that has an IEP in the school.
+It’s a public school, a community school, and I’m teaching a STEM-based engineering kind of class to all students that have an IEP [Individualized Education Program].
 I had to teach math for a little while because of test prep, but I’m back now to teaching STEM.
 We’re doing a unit on biomimicry.
 I try to incorporate sharing knowledge and doing research on their own as much as possible.
 It’s almost like once I put a computer in front of them to explore content or create content they’re more engaged, so that’s really good.